New York’s climate plan will drive big changes, if it works

 “The legislation is going to shape the way we live, work and play going forward,” said Peter Iwanowicz, executive director of Environmental Advocates of New York, which supports the plan.
 “It transitions New York state’s economy entirely off fossil fuels to one powered by renewable energy.”

-Massive wind farms off the coast of New York City and Long Island are planned to help the transition to green energy.
+Cuomo announced Norway-based Equinor will develop one farm, generating power for New York City, while a joint venture of Connecticut-based Eversource Energy and Orsted A/S, a Danish company, will develop another, off the coast of Long island.

-Combined, the two wind farms will have a 1,700 megawatt capacity, enough to power about 1 million homes, Cuomo said at the signing, where he was joined by former Vice President Al Gore.
+Combined, the two farms will have a 1,700-megawatt capacity, enough to power 1 million homes, Cuomo said at the signing, where he was joined by former Vice President Al Gore.

-“This is the most ambitious, the most well-crafted legislation in the country,” Gore said of the state’s new targets.
+“This is the most ambitious, the most well-crafted legislation in the country,” Gore said.

 The Climate Action Council will likely call for new building codes to increase energy efficiency and require heating and cooling systems using electric heat pumps that transfer heat between indoors and outdoors.
 There may be incentives to retrofit existing homes and buildings.
 The New York City Council this spring passed an aggressive climate bill of its own that would require energy-efficient building retrofits, with hefty fines for landlords who don’t comply.

-Since transportation makes up a third of the state’s emissions, the climate council will likely call for an expansion of mass transit and an accelerated shift to electric vehicles, which the state now promotes with rebates and investments in charging infrastructure.
+Since transportation makes up a third of the state’s emissions, the climate council will likely push for greater mass transit and an accelerated shift to electric vehicles, which the state now promotes with rebates and investments in charging infrastructure.

 Ken Girardin, a policy analyst at the Empire Center for Public Policy, a spinoff of the Manhattan Institute, calculates the offshore wind buildout will cost more than $48 billion upfront and $1 billion in annual operating cost.
 At least 56 square miles (145 square kilometers) of solar panels would be needed to hit the 2025 goal of 6,000 megawatts of solar capacity, Girardin said.